Can breakfast help keep us thin? Nutrition science is tricky

 That doesn’t mean particular breakfasts can’t help some people control their appetites, or bring other benefits like energy.
 Schlundt’s study was tiny.
 But it shows how easy it is to simplify the complexities and limitations of nutrition science and cherry-pick the findings.

-Our understanding of what’s healthy can evolve, which is why dietary guidelines are regularly updated to reflect the latest science — and no longer say breakfast can help with weight control.
+Our understanding of what’s healthy can evolve, which is why dietary guidelines are regularly updated to reflect the latest science.
+A recommendation that breakfast can help with weight control — inserted in 2010 — is no longer in the guidelines.
 With its last update, the government says it looked at broader eating patterns.

 A look at some research around breakfast and weight illustrates why advice about it is so tricky.